Our website uses cookies for statistical purposes.

 The rights of the convicted individual as per the Criminal Law in Hong Kong

 An individual charged with a criminal offence as well as one convicted of such a crime retains a set of rights as per the law in force.
-Our lawyers in Hong Kong briefly highlight these below:
+Our criminal lawyers in Hong Kong briefly highlight these below:

-• the right to be presumed innocent until proven guilty;
+• The right to be presumed innocent until proven guilty;

-• to be informed of the nature and cause of the charge promptly, in detail and in a language he can understand;
+• To be informed of the nature and cause of the charge promptly, in detail and in a language he can understand;

-• have adequate time and facilities to prepare the defense and take on counsel of his own choosing;
+• Have adequate time and facilities to prepare the defense and take on counsel of his own choosing;

-• to be tried without undie delay, in his presence and to defend himself in person or through legal assistance of his own choosing;
+• To be tried without undie delay, in his presence and to defend himself in person or through legal assistance of his own choosing;

-• to examine the witnesses against him;
+• To examine the witnesses against him;

-• to benefit from free assistance from an interpreter if he cannot understand/speak the language used in court;
+• To benefit from free assistance from an interpreter if he cannot understand/speak the language used in court;

-• not be compelled to testify against his wishes or confess guilt;
+• Not be compelled to testify against his wishes or confess guilt;

-• not to be tried or punished again for an offence for which one has already been finally convicted or acquitted according to the law of Hong Kong.
+• Not to be tried or punished again for an offence for which one has already been finally convicted or acquitted according to the law of Hong Kong.

 Another governing rule for criminal proceedings is that the prosecution has the burden of proof: showing beyond reasonable doubt that the accused is at fault.
 When the prosecution fails to do, so, then the matter is considered not proven and the accused can be acquitted.
 The prosecution retains the burden of proof throughout the entire trial – the accused is convicted only if the judge/jury is satisfied that the prosecution has proved all the elements of the offence.